A dream debut and successful filmography, here is why Sonaskshi Sinha is so popular with her co-stars

 Sonakshi: Superstar in the making

-Rowdy Rathore or her forthcoming Dabangg 2, Sonakshi is quick to retort, "I don't choose my roles based on what clothes I am going to wear.
+In this film, she plays a Bengali girl from aristrocratic family and sticks to the tried and tested traditional look.
+While you may wonder how different was it from her earlier release Rowdy Rathore or her forthcoming Dabangg 2, Sonakshi is quick to retort, "I don't choose my roles based on what clothes I am going to wear.
 If a role gives me an opportunity to be a part of a big film, then what's the harm?
 I am working with some of the best people in the industry."
-Thankfully, having a good research team made it easier for her to get into the character.
-"The team had already done their research by the time I joined.
-I am a spontaneous actor and can emote once the camera is on.
-I rely on my director's instructions completely."

 Her striking resemblance to Reena Roy reminds people of yesteryear heroines who were not particularly thin.
 Not every producer is looking for a waif heroine and her desi girl image seems to be working well for the actor.
 After Rowdy Rathore, producer Viki Rajani has signed the successful combination of Sonakshi and director Prabhudheva for Namak while Milan Luthria is directing her in Once Upon A Time In Mumbaai sequel.
 "I am in a good space now.
 I am content with working on my own terms," she says about her current state of mind."